polywrap/documentation/docs/guides/create-js-plugin.md

 ### **`web3api.plugin.yaml`**
 The `web3api.plugin.yaml` manifest file describes the layout of a plugin, and is used to determine how many modules this plugin has.

+### **`src/index.ts`**
+The entry file simply exports all necessary types from the codegen directory.
+This file shouldn't need to be modified, unless you'd like to override default behaviour (with caution).

 ### **`src/query` + `src/mutation`**
 Query & Mutation are 2 separate "modules" that exist within the plugin.